Did you know?

 According to the Guinness Book of World Records, the smallest dog on record was a Yorkshire Terrier in Great Britain who, at the age of 2, weighed just 4 ounces.

 A Yorkie at play keeps the doctor away. – Unknown

-The original Yorkie was twice the weight of today’s terrier, but since he has been bred down in size, the Yorkshire Terrier has become the most popular Toy breed in England.
+The original Yorkie was twice the weight of today’s terrier, weighing approximately 15 pounds (6.8 kg) in the mid 1800s.
+However, once he caught the fancy of the ladies of the time as a companion dog, he began to be bred down in size until he was the perfect fit for a lap.
+Today, the Yorkshire Terrier has become the most popular Toy breed in England.

 Called the father of the breed, Huddersfield Ben was a famous show winner of the 19th century.
 He and his descendants are credited with defining the breed as it is known today.

 The Yorkshire Terrier first came to North America in 1872 during the craze for all things Victorian.
 Over time, the breed’s popularity waned, hitting an all-time low in the 1940s.
 Another Yorkie called Smoky became famous during World War II after an American soldier found her abandoned in a foxhole in the jungle.
 She is credited with increasing interest in the breed again.

 Photos displayed courtesy of Crystal Siemens, CryCa Kennels, Saskatchewan

 One of the world’s smallest dogs, the Yorkie today weighs no more than 7 pounds (3 kg).